Menu

 We’re Here to Help

 If you are contacted by a junk debt buyer, be very careful.
 It’s not uncommon for them to take unethical and illegal actions.
 You need to understand your rights and protect yourself.
+Understanding the role of a collection agency can help consumers better navigate their rights and protections.

 If you are unclear about any aspect of the debt and if it is not a small amount, you would be wise to at least book an initial consultation with a good Florida debt collection defense attorney.

-Contact Ziegler Diamond Law: Debt Fighters a free consultation by submitting this form or just call us directly at (727) 538-4188 in Clearwater, (813) 225-3111 in Tampa or (352) 600-1326 in Mt.
+Contact Ziegler Diamond Law: Debt Fighters a free consultation by call us directly at (727) 538-4188 in Clearwater, (813) 225-3111 in Tampa or (352) 600-1326 in Mt.
 Dora.

 author avatar